 PUTRAJAYA, Wed: "Lawyers don't walk everyday.
 Not even every month.
-But when they walk, then something must be very wrong," said Chairman of the Bar Council Ambiga Sreenevasan when addressing a strong crowd of more than 2,000 members of the Malaysian Bar and some concerned citizens at the Palace of Justice before the commencement of the walk to the Prime Minister's office to hand over the Bar's memorandum urging the government to set up a Royal Commission of Inquiry to probe the state of judiciary and memorandum on the establishment of a judicial appointments and promotion commission.
-(Click here to view the Picture Gallery)
+But when they walk, then something must be very wrong," said Chairman of the Bar Council Ambiga Sreenevasan when addressing a strong crowd of more than 2,000 members of the Malaysian Bar and some concerned citizens at the Palace of Justice before the commencement of the walk to the Prime Minister's office to hand over the Bar's memorandum (in Bahasa Malaysia and English) urging the government to set up a Royal Commission of Inquiry to probe the state of judiciary, and also the Bar's memorandum on the establishment of a judicial appointments and promotion commission.

 Earlier, seven buses ferrying members of the Bar and public from Kuala Lumpur were denied entry to Putrajaya.
 Frustrated with the police tactics which included sending a helicopter hovering above the crowd, Bar Councillor Edmund Bon and lawyer Amer Hamzah Arshad then decided to lead the stranded numbering about 200 walking some five kilometres to the Palace of Justice.